Arif Mohammad Khan: Reformation in Islam

 Arif Mohammad Khan has always supported reformation within Muslims.
 He resigned from position of Minister of state protesting against Rajiv Gandhi Congress Government stand on Shah Bano case in 1986.
-He defended Supreme Court judgment on Shah Bano case in Parliament.
-Khan opposed triple talaq in India and said that it should be punishable with 3 years in jail.
+He defended Supreme Court judgement on Shah Bano case in Parliament.
+Khan opposed triple talaq in India and said that pronouncement of divorce by Muslim men in such manner should be punishable by 3 years in jail.
 Khan has asserted that Muslim men are still allowed to be polygamous and can also give a divorce easily by paying paltry sums.

 Khan welcomed the Karnataka High Court's judgement upholding that the hijab is not an essential garment according to Islam during the 2022 Karnataka hijab row, stating that enforcing the wearing of a hijab is a conspiracy to push back Muslim females into the four walls of their homes and reduce their career prospects - he gave an example of imagining a female IPS officer who is responsible for controlling law and order in a district, who cannot do so wearing a hijab.

 On being asked for a reaction about the murder of Kanhaiya Lal in Udaipur by reporters, Khan responded that madrasas teach that blasphemy should be punished by beheading and demanded that what is taught there should be examined.

 Current activities

 Khan has been deeply involved in writing since his student days.
-He is the author of the best selling book of the year 2010 Text and Context: Quran and Contemporary Challenges, published by Rupa & Co.
+He is the author of the best-selling book of the year 2010 Text and Context: Quran and Contemporary Challenges, published by Rupa & Co.
 Now Arif Mohammad Khan is actively involved in writing articles and columns related to Islam and Sufism.
 He has advocated abolishing of All India Muslim Personal Law Board.
-Arif Mohammad Khan also supported the Supreme Court of India's judgment in Shah Bano case to make the right to maintenance of a divorced Muslim wife absolute.
+Arif Mohammad Khan also supported the Supreme Court of India's Mohd.
+Ahmed Khan v.
+Shah Bano Begum to make the right to maintenance of a divorced Muslim wife absolute.

+Governorship (2019–present)

-Governor of Kerala (2019 - present)
+Governor of Kerala (2019–2025)

 Khan was appointed the Governor of Kerala on 1 September 2019 by the order of the President of India, Ram Nath Kovind.
-He took charge as Governor on 6 September 2019 from P. Sathasivam.
-The latest political controversy regarding the appointment of Vice chancellors of universities of Kerala has put him in the spotlight.
+He took charge as Governor on 6 September 2019 from P. Sathasivam he continued in office till 2 January 2025.
+He was appointed as the Governor of Bihar in 24 December 2024 in which he took oath on 2 January 2025.
+The political controversy regarding the appointment of vice-chancellors of backgrounds from SFI/CPIM to the universities of Kerala had put him in the spotlight.
+He wasn't given a proper farewell by the Kerala state government owing to various controversies between the office of the governor and the government.
+His farewell wasn't attended by the Chief Minister Pinarayi Vijayan nor any of the cabinet ministers.

+Governor of Bihar (2025–present)

+Khan was appointed by the president as the Governor of Bihar on 24 December 2024, and assumed office on 2 January 2025.